 - Immediately after waking up from a nap

-In addition to pottying right after eating, many puppies potty again some regular period of time after eating.
-If you note a) when you feed your puppy and b) when your puppy potties between meals, you can start to find patterns.
+In addition to pottying right after eating, many puppies potty again at a regular period of time after eating.
+If you note a) when you feed your puppy and b) when your puppy potties in between meals, you can start to find patterns.
 Use your notes to make sure your puppy always goes out to a potty area at the right times after eating.

 Download our Puppy Feeding Schedule printable.